tock/tock/doc/Porting_v1_Capsules_to_v2.md

-The implementation is quite simple: if there is a valid grant region, the method swaps the passed `ReadOnlyAppSlice` and the one in the `App` region, returning the one that was in the app region.
+The implementation is quite simple: if there is a valid grant region, the method swaps the passed `ReadOnlyProcessBuffer` and the one in the `App` region, returning the one that was in the app region.
 It then returns `slice`, which is either the passed slice or the swapped out one.